-Process: Calculating student enrollment in Low Cost course sections
+Process: Calculating enrollments in Low Cost course sections

 Step 1.
-Identify the number of course sections that have Low Cost materials .
-(See KPI 2 - course course sections)
+Identify the number of course sections that have Low Cost materials.
+(See KPI 2)

-• Scenario: 85 course course sections use Low Cost materials
+• Scenario: 85 course sections use Low Cost materials

 Step 2.
-Tally the number of students enrolled in those course sections.
+Tally the number of enrollments in Low Cost course sections.

-• Scenario: 2,295 students were enrolled in the 75 course course sections
+• Scenario: 2,295 enrollments in the 85 Low Cost course sections

 Step 3.
-Tally the number of students enrolled in every section offered within your reporting timeframe.
+Tally the number of enrollments in ALL course sections offered regardless of cost

-• Scenario: 1,000 course course sections were offered overall.
-Total student enrollment in these course sections total: 24,000
+Scenario: 1,000 course sections were offered overall.
+Total enrollment in ALL course sections offered regardless of cost total is 24,000.

 Step 4.
 Calculate the percentage.
-Number of students enrolled in Low Cost course sections / Number of students enrolled in all course sections.
+Number of enrollments in Low Cost course sections / Number of students enrolled in ALL course sections offered regardless of cost.